PradeepRajan88/ThreadCommunication/README.md

 # Thread communication - Introduction

-This application consists of two modules - Thread communication and Process communication.
+This Java application consists of two modules - Thread communication and Process communication.
-This Java application is written and compiled using JDK version 8 and tested on JDK 12.
-Prior versions may not be supported.
+Written and compiled using JDK version 17 and tested on JDK 8, 17 and 22.
+Java versions older than 8 may not be supported.
 Maven is required to build the project